- McNair Scholars

-- Division of Academic Support of Inclusive Excellence (Campus Center for Equity and Diversity -Multicultural Retention Program; Student Support Services; American Indian Student Services; Menof Color Initiative; Latinx Student Services; LGBTQ+ Resource Center; and Women’s Center).
+- Division of Academic Support of Inclusive Excellence (Campus Center for Equity and Diversity -Multicultural Retention Program; Student Support Services; Indigenous Student Support and Wellness; Menof Color Initiative; Latinx Student Services; LGBTQ+ Resource Center; and Women’s Center).

 - Math Lab (113 Swart Hall or 301 Swart Hall for remedial math)

 - Reading Study Center (201 Nursing/Education Building)

 - Writing Center (102 Student Success Center)

 Reduce your credit load, work schedule, and/or student involvement.